 What is Vertigo?

 Suddenly, you are dizzy, as though the room were spinning, and you feel a bit nauseous.
 Is this something serious or just part of the aging process?
-Your otolaryngologist at Ear, Nose and Throat Associates of South Florida in Port St. Lucie, Fort Pierce, and Okeechobee, FL can tell you if your symptoms are a benign kind of vertigo or something more.
-Dr. Leslie Berghash, Dr. John Lanza, Dr. Jesse Phillips and Dr. Camysha Wright understand the complex reasons behind this disorder of the inner ear, or labyrinth, and can pinpoint why you feel dizzy and off balance.
+Your otolaryngologist at ENT and Allergy Associates of Florida in Port St. Lucie, Fort Pierce, and Okeechobee, FL can tell you if your symptoms are a benign kind of vertigo or something more.
+Dr. Leslie Berghash, Dr. John Lanza, and Dr. Camysha Wright understand the complex reasons behind this disorder of the inner ear, or labyrinth, and can pinpoint why you feel dizzy and off balance.

 Most vertigo relates to the ear